szynka12/cccd/README.md

-# ccf - Comment CSV file
+# ccf - comment .csv file

 A small library for post-processing of csv files: **generating metadata and documentation of included data sets**